foxdonut/meiosis/helpers/router-setup/README.md

 ## Route Configuration

-To configure your routes, use a plain object with the paths and a corresponding string page ID.
-Use the `:` prefix for path parameters:
+To configure your routes, use a plain object with the route path templates and a corresponding string page ID.
+Use the `:` prefix for path parameters.
+For example:

 ```javascript
 const routeConfig = {